 Both communicate directly to your audience, and should be considered as strategic marketing channels.
 Additionally, you don’t have to create an app yourself to leverage mobile app advertising.
 Services like Google AdMob can help you create mobile ads that appear within third-party mobile apps like games – in the form of text or display advertising.

 In-game ads can appear as pop-up banners, full-page image ads or even youtube video ads that appear between loading screens.
 Facebook also allows marketers to create ads that are integrated into Facebook’s mobile app.
 Also, Facebook’s mobile Promoted Post ads integrate well with Facebook’s news feed; so that users often don’t even realize they’re looking at ads.

 #4.
 Use Hyper Local Search Engine Marketing

-To connect at the city and neighborhood-level, use local search engine marketing like Google mobile search ads; featuring extra add-on extensions like click-to-call or Google maps.
+To connect at your city and neighborhood-level, use local search engine marketing like Google mobile search ads; featuring extra add-on extensions like click-to-call or Google maps.

-Here are some ways you can use Hyper local Search Marketing:
+Here are more ways to use Hyper Local Search Marketing: